Bobo Brazil: Professional wrestling career

 On October 9, 1970, Brazil and El Mongol defeated Mr. Ito and The Great Ota in the first racially mixed match in Atlanta history.
 Brazil served as a mentor to wrestler "Soulman" Rocky Johnson and was inspirational to boxer Joe Frazier.
 Brazil's manager was James Dudley, the first African American to be in charge of a major arena in the United States.
 Dudley would run to the ring waving a towel, as Brazil followed behind.
 Brazil retired in 1993 after a four-decade career.
 His last official match was in Chicago, Illinois against Kelly Kiniski, son of rival Gene Kiniski.
 Brazil was inducted into the WWF Hall of Fame class of 1994 by longtime rival Ernie Ladd.
 The following year, Brazil inducted Ladd into the WWF Hall of Fame.

-Personal life and death
+Personal life

 Harris had a wife and six children.
 After retiring from wrestling, he ran a restaurant called Bobo's Grill which lasted for more than 20 years.

-Harris would later on train pro wrestler James "Kamala" Harris.
+Harris would later on train pro wrestler Kamala.

 His son Karl (born 1952) wrestled as Bobo Brazil Jr. in the independent circuit.
 His brother wrestled as Hank James.

+Death

 Harris died on January 20, 1998, at the Lakeland Medical Center in St. Joseph, Michigan.
 He had been admitted to the hospital on January 14 and used a wheelchair, after suffering a series of strokes.